feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 ### Spontaneous feedback from the test user, and questions you came up with on the spot

+### Summarize the changes to your requirements after each test and describe why you made each change

+### Summarize the changes to your prototype after each test and describe why you made each change

 ### Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen

 ## Test 4 (Name)